 A desire of experiencing the things they’ve only dreamt about meant “bucket list trips” were the most popular type of international travel planned by those aged 55-75.
 Its clear they are more interested in seeing new places rather than somewhere they’ve been before given that heritage travel makes up just 1% of international travel.
 Summer vacations and weekend getaways make up 13% and 12% respectively of 2019 domestic trips.
 This demographic aren’t overly interested in mixing work with leisure during their trips, with just 17% of them planning this trip type, compared to 46% of Millennial trips planned.

-62% chose hotels/motels as their preferred accommodation when travelling internationally & 66% also favour them when travelling domestically.
+62% chose hotels / motels as their preferred accommodation when traveling internationally & 66% also favor them when traveling domestically.

 41% chose Europe as a top destination for international vacations.
 England, Italy & France were the most popular countries visited.

-Most travellers are drawn to the Southern (38% interested) and Western (29% interested) American states.
+Most travelers are drawn to the Southern (38% interested) and Western (29% interested) American states.

 Florida, California and New York were 3 of the most popular domestic destinations.

-87% choose to go by plane when travelling internationally.
+87% choose to go by plane when traveling internationally.

-When travelling domestically, they will use planes (66%) and personal vehicles (61%).
+When traveling domestically, they will use planes (66%) and personal vehicles (61%) .

 On average, Boomers travel 27 days a year.
 This is less than Gen Z and Millennials but more than Gen X.